 Conclusion

 By grasping these concepts and their applications, you can more effectively analyze and predict the behavior of thermodynamic systems in various fields, from chemistry to engineering.
 Continue exploring these concepts and applying them to real-world problems to deepen your understanding.
-What experiments or calculations can you perform to further solidify your understanding of enthalpy and internal energy?
+Also, what experiments or calculations can you perform to further solidify your understanding of enthalpy and internal energy?
 Share your ideas and questions in the comments below to continue the learning journey!